akazukin5151/approportionment/README.md

 2. Compile with optimizations for speed with `cargo build --release`
 3. `target/release/approportionment config.dhall`

+## Editing

 Run tests with

 ```sh
 cargo test
 ```

+## Parallelism

+Parallel processing greatly increased the speed.
+For 1000 voters, it reduced a single-threaded program from 52 seconds to 32 seconds.
+But there are a lot of loops, where should a loop be parallelized?
+There are three possible levels of parallelism: at the config level, at the allocation method level, and at the voter level.
+A permutation of the non-trivial programs were compiled in release mode and renamed so that the benchmarks can be ran like this:

+`hyperfine 'target/release/approportionment-{number} config.dhall' -L number 001,011,100,101,110,111,010`

+Benchmarks showed that voter-only (001) and config-and-allocation-method (110) are the fastest.
+The voter-only program has a slightly faster speed, but the difference is within the margin of error.
+It also has a higher variance of 1 second, while the config-and-allocation-method program has a lower variance of 0.6 seconds.
+Therefore, I chose to use parallelism at the config and allocation method levels (110).

 # See also
 ## Prior art